AdamuAbba/hashnode-articles/Bitcoin/Bitcoin/HD wallets - A Breakdown of HD wallets illustrated via a mini Rust app.md

 - Learn how to build a very simple rust CLI app to help us understand Bitcoin HD wallet
 - Learn about HD wallets
 - Advantages and Disadvantages of HD wallets
-- Learn a bit about Bip32 and it's underlying standards
+- Learn a bit about Bip32 and a few it's underlying standards and improvements
   - Bip39
   - Bip44
-  - Bip49
-  - Bip84
+- Create a HD wallet using the rust CLI app

 ## Requirements & specs

-### Requirements and specs
+### Requirements

 - Some understanding of the Bitcoin ecosystem
+- A working installation of [Bitcoin core](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md)
 - Some basic basic knowledge of the Rust Language
 - The rust installed and configured on your machine